 Leave No Trace

 Since many of the things to see in Northern Idaho center around outdoor activities, we invite you to be good stewards of the land by practicing the tenets of Leave No Trace.
-The leave no trace movement is rooted in backcountry exploration, but the basic principles of respecting wildlife and proper disposal of your trash applies to everyone.
+The Leave No Trace movement is rooted in backcountry exploration, but the basic principles of respecting wildlife and proper disposal of your trash apply to everyone.
 We want to leave Idaho beautiful so everyone can enjoy its incredible landscape.

 25 FUN AND UNIQUE THINGS TO DO IN NORTH IDAHO